Sfântu Gheorghe: Economy

 The predominant industry in the city is the textile industry.
 The city holds underutilized production capabilities such as a downsized automobile transmission parts and gearboxes factory (IMASA SA) and a tobacco factory (ȚIGARETE SA).

 Services sector contains growing areas such as IT services with ROMARG SRL the leading domain registrar and web hosting provider in Romania having its headquarters here.

 Sports

 Football

 The main sport in the city is football.
 The city has a men's football team, called Sepsi OSK Sfântu Gheorghe (Sepsiszentgyörgyi OSK).
-In the 2016–2017 season the team was promoted from Liga II and currently plays in Liga I.
+In the 2016–2017 season the team was promoted from Liga II and currently plays in Liga I. There were two notable football clubs from the city Sepsiszentgyörgyi SE and Sepsiszentgyörgyi Textil SE playing in the Nemzeti Bajnokság II and Nemzeti Bajnokság III.

 Basketball

 Sfântu Gheorghe has also a women's basketball team, called ACS Sepsi SIC.
 The club competes in Liga Națională (the Romanian First League).
 Sepsi SIC has won the Romanian Championship 7 times: in the 2016, 2017, 2018, 2019, 2021, 2022, and 2023 seasons.

 Futsal

 The city also has a futsal team which plays in the Romanian First Division.
 The name of the team is Futsal Club Sfântu Gheorghe (Sepsiszentgyörgyi Futsal Club).